GET a radically fun CREATIVE TRAILS GUIDE, a sweet dose of SMALL THINGS, and impromtu Love Notes From The Trail when you subscribe.

 - My Tweets

-And this year, I’ve bundled that awesomeness into a wow-worthy workshop that debuted in Arizona at the top of the year.
+And then I bundled that awesomeness into a wow-worthy workshop that debuted in Arizona.

 It’s an intersection of THE HOW OF HAPPINESS and the ART of setting RADICALLY COOL GOALS – melting together your strengths in pursuit of a wondrous, inventive, and beautiful life … kind of like tapping into your super-powers.

 I call it the POWER OF WOW.

 My dream?
 To bring the spirit of building WOW projects to three or four more spaces + places in NYC and across America.

 Yo, maybe, your space + your place?

 The vision?
 Me + 4 – 20 happiness seekers – curled up in your space for a morning (or afternoon) filled with unabashed creativity, cupcakes + seriously cool goal creation.